 Welcome to my mathematics homepage!
 I have been

-teaching mathematics and science for the last fifteen years,
+teaching mathematics and science for the last twenty-eight

-including a stint in the Peace Corps.
-Of
+years, including a stint in the Peace Corps.

 University of Oregon